smithy-lang/smithy-rs/design/src/rfcs/rfc0036_http_dep_elimination.md

 ### Removing the HTTP dependency from generated clients
 Generated clients currently include a public HTTP dependency in `customize`.
 This should be changed to accept our `HTTP` wrapper type instead or be restricted to a subset of operations (e.g. `add_header`) while forcing users to add an interceptor if they need full control.

-In order to implement this feature, we need to add X and update Y...

 <!-- Include a checklist of all the things that need to happen for this RFC's implementation to be considered complete -->
 Changes checklist